Ezennn/OrderBookSim/README.md

 - Coded in C++
 - Optimized with local buffers (for logging), thread-safe queues and minimal logging overheads
 - Priority was given to code maintainability
-- **Timeline: Completed core system in under 48 hours — from design to optimization.**

 <details>
 <summary><strong>What is an order book that I am simulating?</strong></summary>